Nursery - Wrens

 The Nursery Team

 Mrs Cronin is the Nursery teacher and she is supported by Mrs Davis and Miss Croucher every day and Mrs Lanni in the afternoons.
-Mrs Rankin teaches on a Wednesday morning to cover PPA time.
+Mrs Padgett covers on a Wednesday morning when Mrs Cronin has planning time.

-Each child has a Key Worker allocated to support their emotional development and to help the settle into their new routines.
+Each child has a Key Worker allocated to support their emotional development.
 Key Worker lists are displayed at the entrance to the Nursery.
-In addition to supporting her Key Children, Mrs Cronin has overall responsibility for every child's academic progress.
+In addition to supporting her key children, Mrs Cronin has overall responsibility for every child's progress.
 If you have any questions, you are welcome to speak to Mrs Cronin and we will arrange a good time to meet with you.

 Our Nursery Day